 Although showing a reduction in its composition relative to the prior year as the Fund looked to move excess cash into fixed interest to capture better yields, cash levels remained high for the following reasons: (i) ongoing funding of pre-approved property development during the year.
 The Fund is also investigating some larger unlisted equity investments, which if they come to fruition would also absorb a component of the cash held, (ii) an inability to obtain adequate foreign exchange to further diversify the Fund’s investment into international assets as noted elsewhere.

 This asset class is made up mostly of government securities and the Fund continues to monitor the market for opportunities to acquire government bonds at suitable yield levels.
-The Fund remains a regular participant in auctions of both long and short term government securities, subject to the yield on offer being suitable to the Funds requirements and view of risk.
-In addition to government securities, the asset class also includes investments in commercial loans for subsidiary companies construction projects and syndicated infrastructure loans.
+The Fund remains a regular participant in auctions of long term government securities, subject to the yield on offer being suitable to the Funds requirements and view of risk.
+In addition to government securities, the asset class also includes commercial loans for subsidiary companies for construction projects.

-As at 31 December 2018, the Fund’s allocation to this asset class was 26.0% of the Fund value, a slight decrease from the prior year due to revaluation losses on a number of the unlisted equities consistent with the challenging domestic market environment.
+The domestic equities allocation, or the Domestic Equities Portfolio, consists of listed and unlisted equities.
+As of 31 December 2019, the Fund’s allocation to this asset class was 22.1% of the Fund value, a significant decrease from the prior year due to downward revaluations of a number of the unlisted equities consistent with the challenging domestic market environment

 The figure below shows the holdings of the Fund in domestic listed equities.